labex-labs/open-source-labs/flask/flask-tutorial/lab-static-files/step4.md

-# Test the CSS styles
+# Verify the changes

-1. Start your Flask development server.
-2. Open your web browser and navigate to `http://127.0.0.1:5000/auth/login`.
-3. The login page should now have the CSS styles applied.
+To verify the changes, start your Flask application and navigate to the login page at http://127.0.0.1:5000/auth/login.
+The page should now be styled according to the rules in the `style.css` file.